Body Fat Percentage Calculator

 How to calculate muscle mass

 Your bones make up 12-15% of your body weight.
-12% for woman and 15% for men.
-(This is an average but it gives you a good estimate.)
+12% for women and 15% for men.
+(This is an average, but it gives you a good estimate.)

 Other bodily tissues like nerves, skin, connective, and lymphatic make up about 25%.

-Therefore, your muscle mass will make up the remainder of your body weight.
-This is generally 40-50% but depends on your body fat percentage and what’s left over after subtracting the other weight from your other tissues.
+Therefore, your muscle mass will comprise the remainder of your body weight.
+This is generally 40-50% but it depends on your body fat percentage and what’s left over after subtracting the other weight from your other tissues.